The Supreme Court weakens federal regulators, overturning decades-old Chevron decision

 In separate lawsuits in New Jersey and Rhode Island, the fishermen argued that Congress never gave federal regulators authority to require the fisherman to pay for monitors.
 They lost in the lower courts, which relied on the Chevron decision to sustain the regulation.

-The justices heard two cases on the same issue because Justice Kentanji Brown Jackson was recused from the New Jersey case.
+The justices heard two cases on the same issue because Jackson was recused from the New Jersey case.
 She took part in it at an earlier stage when she was an appeals court judge.
 The full court participated in the case from Rhode Island.

 Follow the AP’s coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.

-Note: This story has been corrected to show the spelling of the justice’s name is Ketanji, not Kentanji.